fredegd/doodlelizer/README.md

 ### Pen Plotting

-The primary use case for Wave Paths Doodlelizer is generating SVG files for pen plotters.
+The primary use case for Squigglify is generating SVG files for pen plotters.
 The curved path technology significantly improves plotting efficiency by:

 - Reducing the number of pen lifts required
 - Creating smoother, more continuous motion
 - Optimizing travel paths between sections
+- Supporting multi-color plotting through Posterization
 - Supporting multi-color plotting through CMYK separation

 ### Other Applications

+- **CNC Routing**: Produce toolpaths for custom machining
 - **Digital Art**: Create unique artistic interpretations of photographs
+- **Print Media**: Design distinctive line art illustrations
 - **Laser Cutting/Engraving**: Generate patterns for material etching
-- **CNC Routing**: Produce toolpaths for custom machining
-- **Print Media**: Design distinctive line art illustrations

 ## How to Use

-1. **Upload an Image**: Select any image file from your device
+1. **Upload an Image or Use a Random Starter**: Select any image file from your device, or use the random image loader to pick an inspiring image from Wikimedia Commons.
 2. **Configure Settings**:
    - Choose a processing mode (Monochrome, Grayscale, Posterize, or CMYK)
-   - Adjust grid density, curve parameters, and other settings
+   - Adjust grid density, curve parameters (for organic appeal), and other settings
    - Toggle continuous paths and curved paths options
 3. **Preview & Refine**: See a real-time preview of your vector output
 4. **Download**: Export the final SVG for use in plotting software or graphic design applications